yvesgurcan/web-midi-player/README.md

 Something doesn't work?
 We want to know!
 Open a new issue.

 Want a new feature?
 Awesome!
-Open a pull request!
+Open a pull request.